Mrs A Henderson – (PT Part-time)

-Mrs F Sutherland – Head of Department (Acting)
+Mrs F Sutherland – (PT Part-time)

 If you are ever struggling with a new concept in class, trying to catch up from being off school sick, or for whatever reason needing help, you can come into Maths any break or lunchtime for help.